brunompacheco/IPG.jl/README.md

 MIP solvers are used (in the default methods) for the initialization of strategies and for computing a deviation (best response, by default) from the candidate equilibrium.
 Any JuMP-supported MIP solver that can handle the players' problem can be used in SGM.
 For example, it may be that your players have quadratic constraints, so you will need a MIQCP solver.
 Your call will look like `IGP.SGM(my_players, MySolver.Optimizer)`.

 The algorithm also supports using a different solver for each player.
-You just need to initialize each player's strategy space with that optimizer factory or use JuMP's method, e.g., `set_optimizer(player.Xp, MySolver.Optimizer)`.
-It is important _not_ to pass an optimizer as an argument to the SGM method call, or that will overwrite all players' optimizer assignments.
+You just need to initialize each player's strategy space with that optimizer factory or use JuMP's method, e.g., `set_optimizer(player, MySolver.Optimizer)`.
+It is important to note that the `optimizer_factory` that is provided to SGM will _not_ overwrite any player's optimizer.
+It will be set as the player's optimizer only if no optimizer has been set.